woodywff/brats_2019/README.md

 # A 3D U-Net Based Solution to BraTS 2019
 ## Introduction
 This is our solution used for the participation of MICCAI BraTS 2019 competition.
+We were lucky and won a third place award in the second task.
 For more information about tasks in BraTS 2019 please refer to their [homepage](https://www.med.upenn.edu/cbica/brats2019.html).

 The details of this project have been written in the pre-proceedings article ["Brain-wise Tumor Segmentation and Patient Overall Survival Prediction"](https://arxiv.org/abs/1909.12901)